bhelfert/gilded-rose-solutions/first-step-using-inheritance/README.md

 Some disadvantages:
 * inheritance with tight coupling - not nice
+* scattered logic across inheritance hierarchy / item types --> unbalanced
 * code structure eventually only scales limited when adding new item types
 * one single test case (GildedRoseTest) instead of test cases per item type
-* ugly naming, e.g. AbstractItem
-* method GildedRose.getItems() exists only for testing purposes
+* method GildedRose.getItems() in production code exists only for testing purposes
 * naming of test methods is not perfect/consistent